ggozad/behaving/README.md

     Scenario: Click link in an email
         Given a browser
-        When I send an email to "foo@bar.com" with subject "Crypho" and body "Try out our product at http://crypho.com" And I click the link in the email I received at "foo@bar.com" Then the browser's URL should be "http://crypho.com/"
+        When I send an email to "foo@bar.com" with subject "Hello" and body "Try out this website at http://google.com" And I click the link in the email I received at "foo@bar.com" Then the browser's URL should be "http://google.com/"

     Scenario: Receive SMS with body
         When I send an sms to "+4745690001" with body "Hello world"